-Prior to moving to Lyon, we were warned by a French man from the north of France that Lyon and the south-east were particularly hostile to ‘incomers’.
-We laughed it off!
-We’re used to moving around, we’re used to adapting, we speak French, so… there’ll be no problem right!
-WRONG!
-Here are just a few lessons I’ve learnt in my 18 months here:
+Prior to moving to Lyon, we were warned by a French man from the north of France that Lyon and the south-east were particularly hostile to ‘incomers‘.
+We laughed it off.
+We’re used to moving around, we’re used to adapting, we speak French, so there’ll be no problem, right?
+If you’re looking to move to France, here are a few lessons I learned in eighteen months from living in Lyon.

 One of the biggest conundrums we faced when first moving to Lyon was opening a bank account.
 You cannot open a bank account until you have a permanent address and of course you can’t get an address without a bank account.
 We applied for MANY bank accounts and were rejected.
 We had letters of ‘attestation d’hébergement‘ (proof we were living with my parents and we could open an account using their address) but still were refused.
 There is often no communication informing you of your rejection and it is up to you to chase the reasoning behind it, over the phone.